-From peacekeeping to providing humanitarian aid, from enforcing anti-terrorism measures to helping combat the international drugs trade, UK military personnel are often sent on short-term deployments to emergency situations with little time for UK rest and recuperation.
+From peacekeeping to providing humanitarian aid, from enforcing anti-terrorism measures to helping combat the international drugs trade, UK military personnel are often sent on short-term deployments to emergencies with little time for rest and recuperation between deployments.

-The military expects its personnel to be prepared from a public and occupational health perspective, whilst recognising travel and tropical health risks.
+The military expects its personnel to be prepared from a public and occupational health perspective, while at the same time recognising travel and tropical health risks.

-Some deployments require personnel to move at short notice, in some circumstances within as little as 5 days.
-This raises difficulties especially regarding what preparation is recommended and what can actually be achieved.
+Some deployments require personnel to travel with as little as five days or less notice.
+This means difficulties regarding what preparation would normally be recommended and what can be achieved in the time available.

 The non-combat related risks faced by UK military personnel are similar to those faced by other travellers to similar destinations.

 UK military operations are in many ways akin to exploration or research expeditions and on some occasions, its personnel have carried out relief work as during the recent UK military deployment to Sierra Leone in September 2014 as part of the government’s response to the Ebola outbreak.

 Military personnel may operate in small teams and deploy to multiple locations over a short period of time making the diagnosis of environmentally related infectious diseases challenging.